Fundamental Analysis Guides

 What Has Been Done To Avoid The 1987 Crash in the Future?

 The lessons learned from the 1987 crash led to the introduction of trading curbs.
-These are essentially circuit breakers that halt trading when there is exceptional volatility and losses in markets.
-These have been used many times in future crashes and help mitigate extensive losses by introducing a cooling-off period to help dissipate the fear emotions in the market.
+These are essentially circuit breakers that halt trading when markets experience exceptional volatility and losses.
+They have been used many times in future crashes and help mitigate extensive losses by introducing a cooling-off period to dissipate the fear emotions in the market.

 Beat The Market, Avoid Crashes & Lower Your Risks